Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

 ## __Training__
-The model training stage consists of several steps as follows:
+The model training stage consists of this following steps:
 1. __Forward Pass__
    * _Input Data_: Nutritional Data (features) will be fed into the `input layer`.
    * _Prediction_: The model calculates the `weight` and then produces Nutrition Density as a prediction by calculating the `activation function` in every neuron.